Robert Seymour Conway

-Robert Seymour Conway, FBA (1864–1933) was a British classical scholar and comparative philologist.
+Robert Seymour Conway FBA (20 September 1864 – 28 September 1933) was a British classical scholar and comparative philologist.

 Born in Stoke Newington, he was the elder brother of Katharine St John Conway.
-He was Hulme Professor of Latin Literature, at Victoria University, Manchester from 1903 until his retirement in 1929.
+He was educated at City of London School and Gonville and Caius College, Cambridge, where he graduated with firsts in parts I and II of the classics tripos and won the Chancellor's Medal for English Verse.
+He was Hulme Professor of Latin Literature, at Victoria University, Manchester, from 1903 until his retirement in 1929.

-In 1929 he stood for parliament at the General Election in the constituency of the Combined English Universities for the Liberal party, finishing as runner-up.
+In 1929 he stood for parliament at the General Election in the constituency of the Combined English Universities for the Liberal Party, finishing in third place.